open-component-model/ocm/docs/lib/introduction.md

 ### Section 3.2.4 - Blob Handler Registry

-A `BlobHandlerRegistry` essentially serves two different purposes.
-On the one hand, it is a **Registry for Blob Handlers**, and on the other hand it also serves as a **Registry for Registration Handlers for Blob Handlers**.
-In the following, we will examine those two purposes separately.

-**Registry for Blob Handlers:**
 The `BlobHandlerRegistry` can be considered a _Constraint Registry_.
 To avoid confusions, let's first clarify that the name _Blob Handler_ might be misleading as the only purpose of a _Blob Handler_ is the upload of blobs.
 This is also immediately visible when looking at their [interface](../../pkg/contexts/ocm/internal/blobhandler.go):